John Joseph Brennan

-John Joseph Brennan (1913–1976) was a Northern Irish politician.
-He stood for the British House of Commons in Belfast West at the 1959 UK general election, representing the Independent Labour Group, receiving 37.6% of the vote.
+John Joseph Brennan (1913 – 1976) was a Northern Irish politician.
+He stood for the British House of Commons in Belfast West at the 1959 United Kingdom general election, representing the Independent Labour Group, receiving 37.6% of the vote.

-In 1962 he stood for the Belfast Falls constituency at the 1962 Northern Ireland election, before becoming a founder member of the National Democratic Party.
+In 1962, he stood for the Belfast Falls constituency at the 1962 Northern Ireland election, before becoming a founder member of the National Democratic Party.

-Under the National Democratic banner, Brennan won Belfast Central at the 1965 Northern Ireland election without facing an opponent - the only member of that party to win election at this level.
+Under the National Democratic banner, Brennan won Belfast Central at the 1965 Northern Ireland election without facing an opponent – the only member of that party to win election at this level.

 However, at the 1969 Northern Ireland election, he was defeated by Paddy Kennedy of the Republican Labour Party.